ramizqazi/ci-cd-final-project/README.md

-# CI/CD Tools and Practices Final Project - JavaScript/Node.js Version
+# CI/CD Tools and Practices Final Project Template

-ci-cd-final-project
+## ci-cd-final-project

 This repository contains a Node.js/Express.js version of the counter service for the Final Project of the Coursera course **CI/CD Tools and Practices**.